zabackary/open-chess-clock/README.md

 5. If the game needs to be paused at any time, press the START button.
 To unpause, press the the P1 or P2 buttons depending on who is going next with the same schematics as the start screen.
-6. When the game is over, press START to go back to the time selection screen.
+6. When the game is over (the buzzer will sound one long beep if it's connected), press START to go back to the time selection screen.

 ## States